onzfonz/comp227/src/content/4/en/part4d.md

 })
 ```

-Remember that a normal [middleware function](/en/part3/node_js_and_express#middleware) is a function with three parameters, that at the end calls the last parameter <i>next</i> to move the control to the next middleware:
+Remember that a normal [middleware function](/en/part3/node_js_and_express#middleware) is a function with three parameters, that at the end calls the last parameter `next` to move the control to the next middleware:

 ```js
 const tokenExtractor = (request, response, next) => {